 Life these days can be a wild ride.
-This special rose bath is designed for you and those you love, inviting you to relax and release all cares.
+This magical pink bath is 100% natural, created for you and everyone you love, an invitation to relax and release all cares.
 In ancient Greece, bathing was regarded as a healing gift from the gods.
-It’s time to revive the timeless tradition of sacred baths.
-Yes!
-Sacred soaking helps to relax the mind and balance the emotions.
+Now is definitely the time to revive this timeless tradition of sacred baths.
+Conscious soaking helps to relax the mind, balance the emotions, and detox the body.
 Add a few candles and some music!
-This sweet rose bath will lift your energy level, improve mental clarity, and leave you feeling deeply rejuvenated.
+This sweet rose bath will immerse your cares, uplift your energy, improve clarity, and leave you feeling deeply rejuvenated.
 Use organic roses, as commercial roses may contain pesticides and dyes.

 Natural ingredients for your bath Left to Right: Hibiscus petals in boiling water, Dry hibiscus petals in front, Raw honey, Rose Water, Dry Rose Petals, Epsom Salts.
 If you use living roses, make sure they’re organic un-dyed.